foundersandcoders/our-site-v3/src/forms/apply/index.md

     required: false
     options:
       - I have previously applied to Founders and Coders
-      - I have attended Founders and Coders meetups at Space4
+      - I have attended a pairing meetup or a workshop hosted by Founders and Coders
-      - I have attended Founders and Coders remote meetups on Zoom
+      - I have attended an information session or a Q&A evening
   - id: apprenticeships
     label: Are you interested in apprenticeships?
     info: |